-Pilot episodes will be published online for community feedback for two weeks at the beginning of January 2019.
-Applicants will receive a funding decision by the week of February 11, 2019.
-Successful Applicants will have between 12 to 16 weeks within which to begin delivering completed episodes of the web series.
+Pilot episodes will be published online for community feedback for two weeks at the end of May 2020.
+Applicants will receive a funding decision by the week of June 22, 2020.
+Successful Applicants will have roughly 16 weeks within which to deliver completed episodes of the web series.

 7. Nature of funding